getslash/mailboxer/README.md

   def format(string, a, b):
       return {"result" : "{}{}{}".format(string, a, b)}

 And your function will be accessible for POSTing through *<API ROOT>*/format_string_and_two_numbers.
-(API ROOT is set with AUTOCLAVE_API_ROOT in the configuration file).
+(API ROOT is set with API_ROOT in the configuration file).
 Calling your function is done by posting a JSON dict with the arguments to the specified URL, and the returned JSON is the exact dict returned by the function.
 Adding code that calls this from your app's client-side Javascript is easy:

   autoclave.api.call("/api/format_string_and_two_numbers", {"string" : "hello", "a" : 2, "b", 3})
      .success(function(data) {